Kthao29/Fiesty-Portfolio/README.md

 ## Usage

 ## Credits

 Credits to all of the websites I visted to help me learned more about elements and how to apply it.
+Also credits to the people I worked with (Bao and Richard) on helping me during this challenge.

 ## License
 Please refer to the LICENSE in the repo.